phidatahq/phidata/cookbook/providers/azure_openai/README.md

-# OpenAI Chat function calling
+# Azure OpenAI Chat function calling

 > Note: Fork and clone this repository if needed